Next Housing: Think Strategic 2025

 Approaching 2025 with a Plan

-Six Steps was created three years ago as a sounding board for national housing policies to address (maybe even prevent) the next housing crisis crisis.
-Recalling the 2008 and 2020 housing-based recessions, Because RHINO's subscribers are mostly local (metro, rural, statewide) advocates, Six Steps focuses on national policies that can be managed locally or local policies that can be models for national adoption.
+Six Steps was created three years ago as a sounding board for emerging national housing policies that can address (maybe even prevent) the next housing crisis.
+Recalling the 2008 and 2020 housing-based recessions, Six Steps seeks to avoid the "more of the same" responses to the next crisis.
+Because RHINO's subscribers are mostly local (metro, rural, statewide) advocates, Six Steps focuses on national policies that can be managed locally or local policies that can be models for national adoption.
 Apologies for cross posting.

 When Change is in the air, open all the windows